 Did you know that eye care experts say children should have their first eye exam before they can even walk?
 That’s right.
-Canadian Opometrist Association, recommends a 6-month exam to make sure the baby's eyes are developing normally and to stop bigger problems down the road.
+Canadian Optometrist Association recommends a 6-month exam to make sure the baby’s eyes are developing normally and to stop bigger problems down the road.
 After that, a yearly trip to the eye doctor will keep tabs on young eyes that can change fast.

 One in four children has problems that interfere with vision.

 About 80% of what we learn is through our eyes, yet one study shows a whopping 85% of Canada’s pre-schoolers haven’t received a vision exam by age 5.
 Every year, thousands of children in schools suffer from poor self-concept unnecessarily.
 60% of “problem learners” have undetected vision problems!
 And a pre-kindergarten exam is a must (don’t assume school-offered vision screenings are enough).